skippy/docker-repo/service_toolkit/README.md

 * allow AWS DynamoDB to be used as the discovery service
 * add a test suite!
 * improve help and documentation
+* implement security in transit
+* implement security at rest
 * rewrite in proper Python style (i.e. OO based)